maksliu/valid/README.md

 })
 value := "xyz"
 ctx := context.WithValue(context.Background(), "secret", "example")
-err := validation.ValidateWithContext(ctx, value, rule)
+err := valid.ValidateWithContext(ctx, value, rule)
 fmt.Println(err)
 // Output: value incorrect
 ```

-When performing context-aware validation, if a rule does not implement `validation.RuleWithContext`, its
+When performing context-aware validation, if a rule does not implement `valid.RuleWithContext`, its
-`validation.Rule` will be used instead.
+`valid.Rule` will be used instead.

 ## Built-in Validation Rules